Microprocessor: Intel 4004 (1971)

 The Intel 4004 is often (falsely) regarded as the first true microprocessor built on a single chip, priced at US$60.
-The claim of being the first is definitely false, as the earlier TMS1802NC was also a true microprocessor built on a single chip.
-The first known advertisement for the 4004 is dated November 15, 1971 and appeared in Electronic News.
+The first known advertisement for the 4004 is dated November 15, 1971, and appeared in Electronic News.
 The microprocessor was designed by a team consisting of Italian engineer Federico Faggin, American engineers Marcian Hoff and Stanley Mazor, and Japanese engineer Masatoshi Shima.

 The project that produced the 4004 originated in 1969, when Busicom, a Japanese calculator manufacturer, asked Intel to build a chipset for high-performance desktop calculators.
 Busicom's original design called for a programmable chip set consisting of seven different chips.
 Three of the chips were to make a special-purpose CPU with its program stored in ROM and its data stored in shift register read-write memory.
 Ted Hoff, the Intel engineer assigned to evaluate the project, believed the Busicom design could be simplified by using dynamic RAM storage for data, rather than shift register memory, and a more traditional general-purpose CPU architecture.
 Hoff came up with a four-chip architectural proposal: a ROM chip for storing the programs, a dynamic RAM chip for storing data, a simple I/O device, and a 4-bit central processing unit (CPU).
 Although not a chip designer, he felt the CPU could be integrated into a single chip, but as he lacked the technical know-how the idea remained just a wish for the time being.